 globalcauses its selection to be returned in its entirety.
 As an example, the

 lipidsis a group that does not contain any proteins.
 Were

 globalabsent, the result would be an empty selection since the

 proteinsubselection would itself be empty.
 When issuing

-fullgroup has been deprecated in favor of the equivalent
+fullgroup selection has now been removed.
+Please use the equivalent

 3.2.
 Dynamic selections¶

 select_atoms() returns an

 AtomGroup, in which the list of atoms is